AlexsLemonade/OpenPBTA-analysis/analyses/snv-callers/README.md

 Coding only TMB uses all three callers: Strelka2, Mutect2, and Lancet and the intersection demoninators are calculated by using coding sequence ranges in the gtf from Gencode 27.
 This file is included in the data download.
-SNVs outside of these coding sequences are filtered out before being summed and used for TMB calculations like such:
+SNVs outside of these coding sequences are filtered out before being summed and used for TMB calculations as follows:

 ```
 WGS_coding_only_TMB = (total # coding sequence snvs called both Strelka and Mutect2 ) / intersection_wgs_strelka_mutect_CDS_genome_size